Film Film Articles

 The Man with the Golden Gun is one of the most infamous films in the Bond series.
 It was nearly a franchise killer and ended Harry Saltzman’s relationship with the franchise.
-Yet The Man with the Golden Gun was still able to provide some iconic Bond moments and imaginary.
+Yet The Man with the Golden Gun was still able to provide some iconic Bond moments and imagery.

 MI6 is sent a golden bullet with 007 engraved on it.
 The bullet was sent by Francisco Scaramanga (Christopher Lee), an elite assassin who charges a million dollars a shot and MI6 believes James Bond is his next target.
 Bond gets taken off his mission to find a missing scientist which results in Bond going on the hunt for Scaramanga.